MicrosoftDocs/visualstudio-docs/docs/profiling/gpu-usage.md

 To generate and view the GPU Usage report:

-1. In the bottom portion of the diagnostics session window, choose the **Stop Collection** link, or press **Stop** in the upper left-hand corner.
+1. In the bottom portion of the diagnostics session window, choose the **Stop Collection** link, or select **Stop** in the upper left-hand corner.

    ![Screenshot of the diagnostics session window](media/gfx_diag_gpu_usage_collect.png "gfx_diag_gpu_usage_collect")